jeffreycharters/sadspiders/content/about/index.md

 Jeffrey is a man of many interests.
 He enjoys saying curse words, enjoying Christmas-day beers and reading books on his beloved Kobo eReader.
 He definitely doesn't condone pirating movies and/or television shows.

 Evenings and weekends you'll find him out riding one of his bicycles, two of whom are named after beloved Simpsons characters.
 (TODO: Write a little blog about Grimey and Scorpio).
 One time he rode Grimey 161+ km in a day.
 This sounds arbitrary but there's this archaic unit of measurement called a "mile" which is bigger than a km to the tune of 1.6:1.
 So that means he rode 100 miles, also known as a "century" and apparently that's a thing.
-There's a blog post in the works about this, since it was pretty awful and he hated most seconds of it.
-(TODO: remove this after the blog is published).
+There's a [blog post about this](../my-first-century), since it was pretty awful and he hated most seconds of it.

-For work Jeffrey is currently working as a web developer for a company that is trying to streamline the hiring process by eliminating cover letters and resumes.
-He writes code in Typescript and Go primarily but also enjoys Python.
-His favourite web frameworks are Sveltekit, GoFiber and Django.
-At some point he plans to learn PHP since it seems like just good sense.
+For work Jeffrey is the technical supervisor of a veterinary toxicology lab.
+Sometimes not for work he writes code in Typescript and Go and other programming languages can go to hell.
+He likes Sveltekit for websites.
+He briefly worked as a web developer until he realized that the web generally fucking sucks except also he wasn't fired he was laid off, but you wouldn't know the difference.

-Feel free to get involved with him on Mastodon!
+~~Feel free to get involved with him on Mastodon!~~ He has no web presence where he can help it.

 ## My online personae